Linoleum2609/Linoleum2609.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 ### ifaddrs

-Then if you start compiling, you will get this sh*t:
+Then, if you start compiling, you will get this sh*t:

 ```
 util/net_util.o: In function `obtain_iface_mac':